wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-common-configuration-options/includes/8-configure-power-plans.md

     Sets the screen at its highest brightness.
   :::column-end:::
   :::column:::
-    Keeps the system�s disk drive, memory, and processor continuously supplied with power.
+    Keeps the system's disk drive, memory, and processor continuously supplied with power.
   :::column-end:::
 :::row-end:::